tsathoqqua/limadocs/docs/source/module/m_vendor.rst

 .. c:function:: void set_will_buy(mixed x)

-Set the array of object names which this living object is willing to buy. set_will_buy(1) means it will buy anything.  set_will_buy(0) means it wont by anything.
+Set the array of object names which this living object is willing to buy.
+Called with x == 1  means it will buy anything.
+Called with x == 0 means it wont buy anything.
 If a function is passed it will get the object to buy as argument.
 If a single string is returned it will be used as error message.